-To receive financial assistance you must:
+To receive financial assistance, you must have the following:

 - 1. Usually, have financial need; - 2.
 Be a U.S. citizen or eligible noncitizen; - 3.
-Have a social security number: - 4.
-If male, be registered with the Selective Service (if applicable): - 5.
-If currently attending school, be making Satisfactory Academic Progress; - 6.
-Be enrolled as a regular student in any of the school's eligible programs: - 7.
-Not be in default on any loan made under any title IV program, not have obtained loan amounts that exceed annual or aggregate loan limits made under any title IV loan program, not have property subject to a judgment lien for a debt owed to the United States, and not be liable for a grant or Federal Perkins loan overpayment.; - 8.
-Have a high school diploma or its equivalent or have completed homeschooling at the secondary level as defined by state law.
+Have a social security number; - 4.
+If male, be registered with the Selective Service (if applicable); - 5.
+If currently attending school, be making satisfactory academic progress; - 6.
+Be enrolled as a regular student in any of the school's eligible programs; - 7.
+Not be in default on any federally-quaranteed loan; - 8.
+Have a high school diploma or its equivalent, or have completed homeschooling at the secondary level as defined by state law.